Meet Esther, a Former Mexico Bariatric Center Patient

 I saw real people, having real struggles with food and their weight.
 They set out to have bariatric surgery, and for once had a handle on their eating.
 I saw all sorts of different people posting vlogs with suggestions, failures, options, successes… It made surgery real for me, and I felt I had a voice I could add to the weight loss community.

 I created my channel, Esther’s VSGTrek, and began vlogging to purge my thoughts and feelings as I began preparing for VSG surgery.
 The vlogs are for me, they document my progress and include useful information for anyone considering WLS or in the process of obtaining their surgery.

 However, what I did not expect were the connections you end up making with other vloggers in the WLS community.
 You end up following and developing friendships with people that GET IT!
 They are going through the same weight-loss journey as you are!
 I have found such support on YouTube and on Instagram!!
 Every day I connect with people across the globe who are so inspirational and motivate me!!

 My Advice to Others Who Struggle Emotionally and Undergo Bariatric Surgery

 The tool never goes away.
 We can abuse the process, we are human.
-However, we know what to do to get back on the plan; track your food, up to your water, sleep, and work-out.
-Many of us packed on the pounds over a lifetime, it will take time to get the weight off.
+However, we know what to do to get back on the plan; track your food, up to your water, sleep, and work out.
+Many of us pack on the pounds over a lifetime, it will take time to get the weight off.
 Our body has to do it at its own pace.

 Love yourself and listen to your body when you need to maybe have a rest day from working out, or actually need to increase the intensity of the workout.
 Sometimes our calorie needs will change as we go through all the post-op phases of surgery.
 Adjust accordingly and make it fun!